MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-run-databricks-job.md

 ## Create an Apache Airflow connection to connect with Azure Databricks workspace

-When you install "apache-airflow-providers-databricks" as a requirement in Data workflows environment, a default connection for Azure Databricks is configured by default in Apache Airflow Connections list.
+When you install "apache-airflow-providers-databricks" as a requirement in Apache Airflow Jobs environment, a default connection for Azure Databricks is configured by default in Apache Airflow Connections list.
 Update the connection to connect to your workspace using the personal access token you created previously:

 1. Select on the "View Airflow connections" to see a list of all the connections configured.